At the Capitol

 MNEA members are represented at our nation's Capitol by the National Education Association.
 Missouri NEA Government Relations keeps you posted about the politics and legislation affecting Missouri public schools, students, education support professionals, and teachers at the state level.

-To review MNEA’s position on issues, check out MNEA's Legislative Priorities and Resolutions.
+To review MNEA’s position on issues, check out MNEA's Resolutions.

 MNEA Legislative Director Otto Fajen (otto.fajen@mnea.org) is a constant presence at the Capitol during Legislative Session as the bills are announced and the votes are tallied.
 MNEA keeps you informed of the action via the Legislative Update and Legislative Action Center.